laoban-dev/laoban-dev.github.io/docs/laoban-admin/Existing.md

     C:\git\laoban\code/modules/validation  typescript
     C:\git\laoban\code/modules/variables   typescript
 ```
-There there is a list of projects that have been found, and the guess that `laoban-admin` has
+There there is a list of projects that have been found, and the guess that `laoban admin` has
 made for the template for that projects

 ### Command line arguments